What is the Science of Learning?

 Prior Knowledge

-New ideas stick when they connect to something familiar.
+New ideas stick best when they connect to something students already know.
+Before introducing a new unit, activate background knowledge with:

 Addressing Common Myths

 • Learning styles: Students may have preferences, but teaching to “visual vs. auditory learners” doesn’t improve outcomes.
-Use multiple modalities instead.
+Use multiple modalities instead (Pashler, McDaniel, Rohrer, & Bjork, 2008).

-• Left-brain/right-brain: Both hemispheres work together for almost everything, including language.
+• Left-brain/right-brain: Both hemispheres work together for almost everything, including language, so no need to overemphasize “creative right” or “logical left” lessons.

 • 10% brain myth: We use far more than 10% of our brains.
-Memory and learning rely on networks across the whole brain.
+Memory and learning rely on networks across the whole brain, not a tiny fraction.

-Letting go of these myths frees us to focus on what does work.
+Letting go of these myths frees teachers to focus on strategies that actually make a difference, helping students learn more effectively and confidently.

 Emotion, Motivation, and Belonging